olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: N

-Descrizione del campo:Date when the strain was included in the catalog and/or an accession number was assigned to it.
+Descrizione del campo: Date when the strain was included in the catalog and/or an accession number was assigned to it.